sw-meteo/precip_SR_demo/README.md

 ### set up data

-raw & interim data is NOT provided dure to our license, please download at [国家气象科学数据中心](https://data.cma.cn/data/detail/dataCode/NAFP_CLDAS2.0_NRT.html).
+raw & interim data is NOT provided due to our license, please download at [国家气象科学数据中心](https://data.cma.cn/data/detail/dataCode/NAFP_CLDAS2.0_NRT.html).

 after obtaining the raw data, execute files in `src/raw2dataset` in numerical order, this will calculate pentad mean anomalies (i.e., deviation from grid annual cycle).